imShivam579/Agency-Website/README.md

 # Responsive Agency website template for community.

-This is an template website build using HTML, CSS on top of **Bootstrap5** and **Javascript**.
+It's a website template built using HTML, CSS on top of Bootstrap5 and Javascript.
 This repository contains all the code you need to start using this template.

 [**View Live Preview**](https://imshivam579.github.io/Agency-Website/)